The Different Types of Energy Tariffs – Explained

 The world of household energy can be a confusing place for most consumers.
-With dozens of suppliers offering the same technical product, but charging vastly different amounts for it, it is easy to find yourself confused.
-In this article we hope to break down some of the jargon and debunk some of the myths about energy switching and energy tariffs.
+With dozens of suppliers offering the same product, but charging vastly different amounts for it, it’s easy to find yourself confused.That’s why here, we will explain the tariffs in easy-to-understand terms.

 This is the type of energy tariff you do not want to be on.
 A standard tariff is a suppliers basic offering.
 Typically they are drastically more expensive than the cheapest discounted tariffs available.
 If you have not shopped for a new energy deal, your old fixed tariff has lapsed, or you have just moved into a property and are the new bill payer then you will be on a standard deal.
 If you fall into the latter camp be aware and forewarned about letters from an incumbent supplier telling you that you “need not do anything” as you’re all wired up on their tariff.
 This is a slightly deceitful trick meant to lull you into a sense of security, when you should be switching right away.

 A great way to secure & lock in energy savings for up to 3 years